intel/dffml/docs/tutorials/models/package.rst

 model to work with.

 We're using the ``*`` operator here to expand the list of X, Y pair ``dict``'s.
-See the offical Python documeantion about
+See the offical Python documentation about
 `Unpacking Argument Lists <https://docs.python.org/3/tutorial/controlflow.html#unpacking-argument-lists>`_ for more information on how the ``*``-operator works.